c0rv0s/Refundable-NFT/README.md

 # Returnable NFT

-Inheritable contract allowing NFT minters to pay a premium on mint to get a refund window
+NFT contracts that extend the ERC1155 and ERC721 standards allowing NFT minters to pay a premium on mint to get a refund window

 ## Usage